-Examples of generated spectra for varying stellar parameters are shown in Figure 4.
+Examples of generated spectra for varying stellar parameters are shown in figure 4.
 The generated spectra are very sensitive to the effective surface temperature, with lesser sensitivity to other parameters.
+The dependence of the curves in figure 4 to the changing nuisance parameters is not surprising: roughly proportional to radius and distance squared, but higher power in temperature.